NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Edge Support Test

-Edge support on the Nolah Evolution 15 was excellent for sitting and exceptionally good for lying.
+The Nolah Evolution 15 has excellent edge support for sitting and outstanding edge support for lying.

 Max Sinkage